 The Golden Visa Programme

 The Portuguese Golden Visa allows individuals to qualify for a residency permit in Portugal for up to five years.
 This allows them and their family to travel freely within the majority of European countries.
 The visa can lead to permanent residence and Portuguese citizenship.
-After six years of being Portuguese resident, the main applicant has a right to apply for a permanent passport.
+At the end of the fifth year of being Portuguese resident, the main applicant has a right to apply for a permanent passport.

 Investing in a Portuguese Venture Capital Fund and the Requirements